bruceschaller/node-modbus-rtu/README.md

 ## Benefits
-The main goal of this library, that is native js implementation.
+The main goal of this library is native JS implementation of the MODBUS-RTU protocol.
-There is another nodejs modbusrtu implementation but it use native libmodbus library which work only on *nix systems and have no more support (binaries don't compile for current version of node).
+There is another nodejs modbusrtu implementation, however it uses native libmodbus library which work only on *nix systems.
+Furthermore, it is unsupported by current versions of node (binaries don't compile).

-Also there are few implementation of ModbusTCP protocol but it doesn't compatible with RTU protocol.
+There are a few implementations of ModbusTCP protocol, however these are not compatible with RTU protocol.

-This library use node-serialport which has active community, node buffers and promises.
+This library uses node-serialport which has an active community, node buffers and promises.

-You don't need deal with timeouts or think about sequental writing to serialport, all of this done by this library.
+You don't need deal with timeouts or think about sequental writing to serialport, this is handled by the library.

 ## Examples